fredcallaway/optimal-planning-algorithms/README.md

 ## Fiting

-This fits the models and
+This fits all the models specified in conf/exp1.jl (you can switch out exp1 for any other configuration file).
+Results are saved in the `results_path` directory specified in the config file.

 ```
-julia -p auto model_comparison.jl $exp
+julia -p auto model_comparison.jl exp1.jl
 ```